bartvanerp/SPSsite/content/courses/5cta0/5cta0_part2.md

 ---

 In general, we wish to determine an unknown parameter $\theta$.
 However, this parameter is not directly observable; instead, some observations are available, represented by a vector $\mathbf{x}$.
 These observations are random variables whose PDF depends on the unknown parameter.
-Thus, we denote the PDF as $p(\mathbf{x}; \boldsymbol\theta)$ to emphasize its dependency on the parameter $\theta$.
+Thus, we denote the PDF as $p(\mathbf{x}; \theta)$ to emphasize its dependency on the parameter $\theta$.

 ---